Health Program Requirements

 - Two Measles, Mumps and Rubella (MMR) immunizations or positive antibody titer

-- Two Varicella (Chicken Pox) vaccines or Positive Varicella titer or Statement of Illness
+- Two Varicella (Chicken Pox) vaccines or Positive Varicella titer or Medical documented History of Disease

 Students should be aware that some clinical sites may have additional requirements.
 Students are responsible for meeting these requirements and for the cost associated with these requirements.

 - Direct Care Worker Registry

 - American Red Cross CPR for the Health Care Providers

 - Mandatory program & clinical orientation(s)*

 - Mandatory Reporter for Child and Dependent Adult Abuse Training